karlpokus/tivoli/README.md

 [![npm version](https://badge.fury.io/js/tivoli.svg)](https://badge.fury.io/js/tivoli)

 # tivoli
-A node server for everyday tinkering.
+A node development server for everyday tinkering.
 A poor mans express clone if you will.
 Built-in router and some useful options.
 Very experimental.
 Not for production.

 # install
 ```